adrgautier/fffunction/README.md

 #### Drawback

 With this approach you loose the ability to call the function with uncertain input data.
-E.g. the following is not possible :
+E.g. the following is not possible:

 ```ts
 random(mode as "string" | "number"); // No overload matches this call.